csoltenborn/GoogleTestAdapter/README.md

 #### Executing the tests

-Many of the tests depend on the second solution 'SampleGoogleTestTests', which contains a couple of Google Test tests.
+Many of the tests depend on the second solution *SampleGoogleTestTests*, which contains a couple of Google Test tests.
 Before the tests contained in GoogleTestAdapterTests can be run, the second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project GoogleTestAdapterTests.
 Afterwards, the GTA tests can be run and should all pass.

 For manually testing GTA, just start the GTA solution: A development instance of Visual Studio will be started with GTA installed.
-Use this instance to open the SampleGoogleTestTests solution (or any other solution containing Google Test tests).
+Use this instance to open the *SampleGoogleTestTests* solution (or any other solution containing Google Test tests).

 #### Debugging GTA

 Note that test discovery as well as test execution will be performed in processes different from the VS one.
 Therefore, to debug GTA's discovery and execution code, you need to manually attach a debugger to these processes.
-To support this, the class GoogleTestAdapter.Helpers.TestEnvironment contains a member variable DebugMode defaulting to false.
-Set this to true and start the VS development instance.
+To support this, the class `GoogleTestAdapter.Helpers.TestEnvironment` contains a member variable `DebugMode` defaulting to `false`.
+Set this to `true` and start the VS development instance.
 As soon as your code is triggered, a dialog shows the id of the process the code is executed in.
 Switch to the other VS instance, attach a debugger to the according process, and click the OK button of the dialog to continue execution of the GTA code.
 Your breakpoints will now be hit.

 Alternatively, you can [configure Windows to automatically attach a debugger](https://msdn.microsoft.com/en-us/library/a329t4ed(v=vs.100).aspx) whenever the processes for test discovery or test execution are started.